 Effective July 1, 2005 (HB275), ERS became the trustee of the 401(k) Plan.
-Aon Hewitt, which became Alight Solutions in June 2017, and JPMorgan Chase hold, administer, and invest the assets of the Master Trust.
+Alight Solutions and JPMorgan Chase hold, administer, and invest the assets of the Master Trust.

-Participating CSBs, the GLC, and Walton and Henry County Boards of Education offer employer contributions, some matching, some automatic, and some a combination of both, to eligible employees at various rates (limited to a maximum of \$265,000 base salary in calendar year 2016 and \$270,000 in calendar year 2017).
+Participating CSBs, the GLC, and Walton and Henry County Boards of Education offer employer contributions, some matching, some automatic, and some a combination of both, to eligible employees at various rates (limited to a maximum of \$270,000 base salary in calendar year 2017 and \$275,000 in calendar year 2018).
 As of January 1, 2009, individual participants may defer up to 80% of eligible compensation, or up to limits prescribed by the IRC (whichever is less).